michael105/slterm/README.md

 so that sums up.
 What now has two meanings.
 I have to look for what exactly blows that much.
-Every Glyph (char at the screen, with attributes and colors) now needs 4 Bytes. ( around 16Bytes before stripping unicode and rgb)
+Every Glyph (char at the screen, with attributes and colors) now needs 4 Bytes. ( 15 Bytes before stripping unicode and rgb)

 The smaller memory footprint also pays out in a more responsive